Influence of Hyperfine Interaction on the Entanglement of Photons Generated by Biexciton Recombination: Theoretical model

 We consider a QD of a cubic semiconductor containing one exciton consisting of one electron and one heavy hole.
 The spins of the electron and the hole couple to the spins of the atomic nuclei in the QD.
 This effect is to a good approximation described by the contact hyperfine Hamiltonian

 where the summation runs over all nuclear spins in the dot, $\mathbf I^{(n)}$ is the spin operator of the $n$-th nuclear spin, $\mathbf S^{\rm e(h)}$ is the electron(hole) spin operator, and $\mathbf A_{\rm e(h)}^{(n)}$ are the hyperfine coupling tensors between the $n$-th nuclear spin and corresponding electron(hole) spin component.
-We define effective magnetic fields by moving the electron and hole spin operators outside of the summation and obtain
+In this work, we are interested in heavy holes, for which only the $z-z$ component of the $\mathbf A_{\rm h}^{(n)}$ tensor is finite.
+This allows us to define an effective magnetic field by moving the electron and hole spin operators outside of the summation and obtain

-where $\mathbf g_{\rm e(h)}$ is the $g$-tensor for the electron(hole).
-The vector $\mathbf B^{\rm e(h)}_{\rm HF}$ is known as the electron(hole) Overhauser field and acts like an effective magnetic field from the perspective of the exciton.
+where $\mathbf f_{\rm e}$ is the electron-nuclear spin coupling tensor.
+The heavy hole - nuclear spin coupling is of Ising type, described by the coupling constant $f_h$ between the $z$-component of hole and nuclear spins.
+The vector $\mathbf B_{\rm HF}$ is known as the Overhauser field and acts like an effective magnetic field from the perspective of the exciton.
 Because of the large number of nuclear spins\cite{petta} ($10^5 - 10^6$) for a typical quantum dot, the Overhauser field is often modelled as a stochastic magnetic field and will be considered further in Section \ref{polarsect}.
 We consider the case of diagonal hyperfine coupling tensors, which for an electron in a III-V semiconductor QD can be written\cite{coish} as $A_{x,y,z}^{(n)} \propto g_{\rm e}^{x,y,z}|F(\mathbf r_n)|^2$, where $g_{\rm e}^{x,y,z}$ are the electron $g$-factors and $|F(\mathbf r_n)|^2$ is the electron density at the atomic site $n$.
 An important feature is the dependence of the spatial direction $x,y,z$, which indicates that fluctuations of the different spatial components of the Overhauser field influence the energy of the electron differently.
-Normally, the in-plane $g$-factors are smaller than along the growth axis of the quantum dot.

 A basis for the Hilbert space of the electron spin $\mathcal H_e$ is given by $\{\ket{\uparrow},\ket{\downarrow}\}$, where $\uparrow(\downarrow)$ corresponds to the spin $s_z = 1/2$ ($s_z = -1/2$) state, and for the heavy hole the Hilbert space $\mathcal H_h$ is spanned by $\{\ket{\Uparrow},\ket{\Downarrow}\}$, with $\Uparrow(\Downarrow)$ corresponding to the hole spin states $j_z = 3/2$ ($j_z=-3/2$).
 The Hilbert space of the exciton is given by the product space $\mathcal H_X = \mathcal H_e \otimes \mathcal H_h$ and is spanned by the basis vectors $\{\ket{\downarrow\Uparrow}, \ket{\uparrow\Downarrow},\ket{\uparrow\Uparrow},\ket{\downarrow\Downarrow}\}$.
 The states $\ket{\uparrow\Downarrow}$ and $\ket{\downarrow\Uparrow}$ are known as bright since they can recombine under the emission of a single photon whereas $\ket{\uparrow\Uparrow}$ and $\ket{\downarrow\Downarrow}$ are known as dark.
 The idealized recombination chain of the biexciton is given by